Blackhole perturbations in the Modified Generalized Chaplygin Gas model: Effective Potential

 \subsection{Effective Potential of Scalar Perturbation}

 The structure of the effective potential is too complex to handle exactly in closed analytical form.
 To manage this, we expand the potential around a suitable point, so that at a certain order of expansion, it captures the behavior of the potential within the required radial range.
 The effective potential for scalar perturbations in the MCGM blackhole spacetime shows that the horizon structure of the blackhole is independent of the perturbation or the nature of the perturbing field.
-It depends solely on the blackhole parameters—in this case, the $\Omega_{m}$ and $\alpha$ parameters.
-However, the peak of the potential—corresponding to the photon orbit \cite{Cardoso2009} is influenced by both the blackhole parameters and the perturbing field.
+It depends solely on the blackhole parameters-in this case, the $\Omega_{m}$ and $\alpha$ parameters.
+However, the peak of the potential-corresponding to the photon orbit \cite{Cardoso2009} is influenced by both the blackhole parameters and the perturbing field.
 Plots of the effective potential offer useful guidance in dealing with the challenges of locating the maximum of the potential, which is essential for applying the WKB method.

-One important observation is that the peak of the potential usually lies close to the event horizon.
+One important observation in Fig.~(\ref{fig_potentialo95}) is that the peak of the potential usually lies close to the event horizon.
 To estimate its position, we first expand the potential near this region and compute an approximate value of the maximum.
 Then, using the \texttt{FindRoot} function in \textit{Mathematica}, the result can be refined by providing a close initial guess.

-Another observation is that the region of interest—bounded by the event horizon and cosmological horizon—shrinks as the value of $\alpha$ becomes more negative, with $\Omega_{m}$ held fixed.
+Another observation is that the region of interest-bounded by the event horizon and cosmological horizon-shrinks as the value of $\alpha$ becomes more negative, with $\Omega_{m}$ held fixed.
 The two horizons approach each other but do not overlap, preserving the blackhole’s horizon structure.
 Similarly, decreasing the matter energy density compresses the space between the two horizons.
 These features are clearly reflected in the graphs of the effective potential.

 As the region between the horizons shrinks, the maximum value of the potential also decreases.
-This maximum significantly influences the oscillation frequency of the perturbations, while the sharpness of the peak governs the decay rate.
+This maximum significantly influences the oscillation frequency of the perturbations Fig.~(\ref{fig:frequencyplotvsalpha}), while the sharpness of the peak governs the decay rate.
 As the multipole number $l$ increases, both the height and sharpness of the potential peak increase, leading to higher oscillation frequencies and faster decay of the perturbations.